DavidBergstromSWE/GcLib/CONTRIBUTING.md

+If you find a bug, please open a new [issue](https://github.com/DavidBergstromSWE/GcLib/issues) and provide a detailed report.

 Contributors are welcome to add new APIs to the library as well as improving existing ones, please fork the repository and add a pull request!

 > [!TIP]